Swefton/DMC-ecommerce-webscraper/README.md

 # DMC Ecommerce Webscraper

 DMC Ecommerce Webscraper is a software designed for the Digital Multumedia Center at MSU Libraries to automate the process of finding deals for future catalogue items on ecommerce websites.
 It facilitates the extraction of product information and screenshots, organizing them neatly into an Excel spreadsheet for easy reference and analysis.
-Automating this can save hours every time the catalogue needs to be updated.
+Previously this was an intensely laborious task requiring manually surfing websites often several dozens of times copy pasting titles and noting down prices and links.
+Automating this has saved hours every time the catalogue needs to be updated.

 ## Installation